 - skills training courses e.g. in Computer Programming and fMRIB methods

 The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which you are encouraged to attend as a part of your MSc by Research studies.

 You are expected to be fully integrated within your own chosen group or lab and attend group or lab meetings as well as attending related seminars and conferences.

-Second year of study
+Second year of full-time study (part-time equivalent: years 3 to 6)

-Once you have transferred your status, you will be able to conclude your studies with the submission of a 50,000-word thesis and an oral examination, your final viva voce.
+Once you have transferred your status, you will be able to conclude your studies with the submission of a thesis and an oral examination, your final viva voce.

 Assessment of your progress on the course is monitored through termly progression reports and at two key stages: